Which city is cheaper, Corfu or Hydra?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Corfu and Hydra during the summer are popular places to visit.
+Many travelers come to Hydra for the beaches, snorkeling, the hiking, the small town charm, and the family-friendly experiences.
 Also, many visitors come to Corfu in the summer for the beaches, snorkeling, the hiking, and the family-friendly experiences.

 In the summer, Hydra is a little warmer than Corfu.
-Typically, the summer temperatures in Hydra in July are around 27°C (81°F), and Corfu is about 25°C (76°F).
+Typically, the summer temperatures in Hydra in July average around 27°C (81°F), and Corfu averages at about 25°C (76°F).

 In Corfu, it's very sunny this time of the year.
 It's quite sunny in Hydra.
 In the summer, Hydra often gets around the same amount of sunshine as Corfu.
 Hydra gets 357 hours of sunny skies this time of year, while Corfu receives 358 hours of full sun.